What is a firewall? Definition and explanation

 Filtering is based on IP addresses, ports, and packet protocols.
 These firewalls, at the bare minimum, prevent two networks from directly connecting without permission.

 Rules for filtering are set based on a manually created access control list.
-These are very rigid and difficult to cover unwanted traffic appropriately without compromising network usability.
+These are very rigid and it is difficult to cover unwanted traffic appropriately without compromising network usability.
 Static filtering requires ongoing manual revision to be used effectively.
-This can be manageable on small networks, but difficult on larger ones.
+This can be manageable on small networks but can quickly become difficult on larger ones.

 Circuit-Level Gateway Firewall

-Circuit-level gateways operate on the transport layer (layer 4).
+Circuit-level gateways operate on the session level (layer 5).
 These firewalls check for functional packets in an attempted connection, and—if operating well—will permit a persistent open connection between the two networks.
 The firewall stops supervising the connection after this occurs.

 Aside from its approach to connections, the circuit-level gateway can be similar to proxy firewalls.